NicolasBesson/BlinkyBike/readme.md

 # Revision History
+## V1.3 - 2016-12-31
+* Increment the number of LEDs set on at the same time
+* Increasing support for CPU frequency of 8Mhz and 16 Mhz (fuse and compilation options)
+* Reduced the visual flickering for the rear Light Stripes

 ## V1.2 - 2016-12-12
 * Adding timer animation extension while pressing on left button when left animation played (same for right)
 * Fix issue for Turn Left and Right light stays black after quick transitionning from Left to Right when in Light On